Regions 615: History

-The building was developed by Portman Holdings as the second part of a project that also involved the The Westin Charlotte.
+The building was developed by Portman Holdings as the second part of a project that also involved The Westin Charlotte.
 The building intentionally has a look similar to the Westin.
 Originally the site was planned to be condos.
 However, as a result of the Great Recession demand for condos plummeted.
-When the building broke ground on August 15, 2015 it had no signed tenants. and was opened on May 22, 2017.
+When the building broke ground on August 15, 2015, it had no signed tenants. and was opened on May 22, 2017.

 In September 2016 Regions Bank announced their lease of 63,806 sqft of the building under construction to become the first tenant.
 The bank occupies two and a half floors.
 The space holds capital markets division, specialized industries group, real estate banking division, corporate and commercial banking groups, and consumer lending division employees.
 At the time of the announcement Regions had 200 local employees.

 In June 2017 marketing firm Eric Mower + Associates announced it will be leasing 10,175 sqft on the third floor.
 It moved its 30 local employees from it midtown office later in the summer of 2017.

 In February 2017 BDO USA signed on to become the second tenant of the building occupying 24,837 sqft on the 12th floor.
 The company relocated from its Morehead Square office in August 2017.

 In March 2017, WeWork signed a lease for the 8th & 9th floors occupying 51,547 sqft to open their first North Carolina office in Charlotte.
 The location opened in the summer of 2017.
 Adam Wacenske, general manager of the WeWork's southern region, said this about the new location "When we talk about where we want to launch a location, Charlotte makes perfect sense because it’s one of the fastest-growing cities, a ton of people are relocating there and it’s a top place to do business.
 We want to be where people are living, working and playing."

 In September 2017 Charlotte based Direct Digital announced it signed a lease for 17,681 sqft in the building.
 Direct Digital markets supplement and probiotic brands like Instaflex, Nugenix, Lumiday and Peptiva.
 The company relocated from NASCAR Plaza in January 2018.